 5. Lake Superior Provincial Park

-Straddling the Canadian/US border, Lake Superior is the world’s largest freshwater lake.
-It reaches down to 306 metres deep and is a big as Austria – so large it has its own tidal system.
+Straddling the Canada/US border, Lake Superior is the world’s largest freshwater lake.
+It is 306 metres deep and as big as Austria – so large it has its own tidal system.
 And on its east coast is Lake Superior Provincial Park, running along 97km of lakeshore.

 Routes run though a mix of landscapes from rocky coastline and inland lakes to forests and wetlands.
 There are also eight designated canoe routes over 145km, and you can fish for trout and salmon.
 But Lake Superior isn’t all about the natural landscapes, this section of the lake was also chosen as a park because of its cultural importance.